JCGoran/coffe/README.md

 #### Installing CLASS and CUBA

 COFFE also depends on the CLASS and CUBA libraries, which are not available on Homebrew or Conan, or the default Linux package repositories.
+To install them, one needs to install `automake`, either via Homebrew (`brew install automake`) or via some other package manager.
-However, they can be built and installed by running:
+They can then be built and installed by running:

 ```sh
 bash scripts/install_other.sh class cuba
 ```

-This will install the two packages in the directories `/opt/cuba` and `/opt/class_public`.
+This will install the two packages in the directories `/opt/cuba_[ARCH]` and `/opt/class_public_[ARCH]`, where arch is either `x86_64` or `arm64` depending on your CPU architecture.

 #### Installing COFFE